Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 )
 ```

 By setting `forceRefresh` to true, you ensure that the avatar is always fetched with the latest changes.
+Although this will result in a new avatar, it must be used carefully as the image will be refreshed on each recomposition, which may not be ideal for performance.

 If you want a more fine-grained control with the `Avatar` component you can use the version that takes the URL as a parameter and pass the URL with the cacheBuster value created with the `AvatarUrl` class.